drakkan/sftpgo/README.md

 Thank you to [ysura](https://www.ysura.com/) for granting us stable access to a test AWS S3 account.

-Thank you to [KeenThemes](https://keenthemes.com/) for granting us a custom license to use their amazing [Mega Bundle](https://keenthemes.com/products/templates-mega-bundle) for SFTPGo UI.
+Thank you to [KeenThemes](https://keenthemes.com/) for granting us a custom license to use their amazing [themes](https://keenthemes.com/bootstrap-templates) for the SFTPGo WebAdmin and WebClient user interfaces, across both the Open Source and Open Core versions.

 Thank you to [Crowdin](https://crowdin.com/) for granting us an Open Source License.